 Ceramics (Sat AM)

 This Saturday morning Ceramics course gives students a chance to delve a little deeper in to the wonderful world of clay.
-Students will learn a range of processes at the beginning of the course and be able to put them into practice and perfect them more as the course progresses.
+Students will learn a range of processes in the first 4 weeks and be able to put them in to practice and perfect them more in the following 4 weeks.
 We will also be able to gain a better understanding of surface decoration and learn from experiments and results from the kiln.

 The course is fairly flexible for you to build pieces that you need or want in your home, garden or to give as gifts.
 A lesson and demonstration will be given to beginners to start the lesson, then individual attention given to each student to help progress their chosen projects.

 Students should approach the course with some ideas of things they would like to make in mind.
 Some sketched ideas will put you in a good position to achieve your expectations of the course, no matter how basic the drawings may be.
-Pinterest is a great place to start and we also have a Hills Road Ceramics Facebook page for you to follow (Search "Ceramics at Hills Road").
+Pinterest is a great place to start.
 If you would rather bring some print-outs of ceramic work that you like, this is also fine.

 Students should bring at least one of the following items to the first lesson in the form of a sketch/photograph/print-out: